bjartemisund/policy/api.md

 ## 7. Communication and Support

-The customer will provide tier one support for their end users on the platform.
-The supplier will provide white label training material and guidance for support of video meetings to the customer.
-If further escalation is required to assist the end user, the supplier will provide support to the customer's service team rather than the end user.
+The Customer will provide tier one support for their end users on the platform.
+The Supplier will provide white label training material and guidance for support of video meetings to the Customer.
+If further escalation is required to assist the end user, the Supplier will provide support to the Customer's service team rather than the end user.
 Any support of the end user directly will need to be in writing and include agreed upon terms by the Customer and Supplier.